-An affiliate of KeyBanc Capital Markets Inc., one of the underwriters in this offering, serves as the administrative agent and a lender under our revolving credit facility.
-As a result, such affiliate will receive its proportionate share of the net proceeds of this offering that are used stock the require arter contains restrictions on the ownership and transfer of our nat are intended to assist us in complying with the ments for qualification as a REIT.
-Unless exempted by our of directors, our charter provides, among other things, that, subject benefic constru 1986, a whiche or serie Stock- to certain exceptions, no person or entity may actually or ially own, or be deemed to own by virtue of the applicable ctive ownership provisions of the Internal Revenue Code of s amended, more than 9.8% (in value or in number of shares, ver is more restrictive) of the outstanding shares of any class is of our capital stock.
-See "Description of Capital-Restrictions on Ownership and Transfer" in the panying prospectus.
+Our charter contains restrictions on the ownership and transfer of our stock that are intended to assist us in complying with the requirements for qualification as a REIT.
+Unless exempted by our board of directors, our charter provides, among other things, that, subject to certain exceptions, no person or entity may actually or beneficially own, or be deemed to own by virtue of the applicable constructive ownership provisions of the Internal Revenue Code of 1986, as amended, more than 9.8% (in value or in number of shares, whichever is more restrictive) of the outstanding shares of any class or series of our capital stock.
+See "Description of Capital Stock-Restrictions on Ownership and Transfer" in the accompanying prospectus.

 Risk Factors Investing in our common stock involves a high degree of risk.
-You should carefully read and consider the information set forth under the heading "Risk Factors" beginning on page S-9 of this prospectus supplement and in the accompanying prospectus before investing in our common stock.
+You should carefully read and consider the information set forth under the heading "Risk Factors" beginning on page S-10 of this prospectus supplement and in the accompanying prospectus before investing in our common stock.
 NYSE American Symbol "PLYM"